1pram/Accountable_Automation_Framework/docs/architecture.md

 ### Security Groups

-- **Bastion SG** — allows SSH on port 22 from the administrator's IP only
+- **Bastion SG** Allows SSH on port 22 from the administrator's IP only
-- **Windows SG** — allows RDP on port 3389 from the bastion security group only
+- **Windows SG** Allows RDP on port 3389 from the bastion security group only
-- **Endpoints SG** — allows HTTPS on port 443 from the private subnet CIDR only
+- **Endpoints SG** Allows HTTPS on port 443 from the private subnet CIDR only

 ### VPC Endpoints

 Three endpoints eliminate the need for a NAT gateway:

-- **S3 Gateway endpoint** — free, routes all S3 traffic from the private subnet through the AWS network
+- **S3 Gateway endpoint** Free, routes all S3 traffic from the private subnet through the AWS network
-- **Secrets Manager interface endpoint** — private encrypted credential retrieval
+- **Secrets Manager interface endpoint** Private encrypted credential retrieval
-- **CloudTrail interface endpoint** — private audit trail delivery
+- **CloudTrail interface endpoint** Private audit trail delivery

 ### 3. Identity Model